 Prevent this from happening to your plants by keeping your lamps a bit higher than your plants and/or by using a fan to blow away some of that excessive heat.

 Check out my marijuana seedshop for a wide selection of top-quality seeds.
-We ship to the United States, Canada, and a number of other countries.
+We ship to the United States, Australia and a number of other countries.
 If the order doesn’t get to you or the seeds don’t germinate, then you can get new seeds free of charge.